 The most popular, most touristy and the smallest island.
 It got pretty famous after the shooting of the “Beach” movie here.
 So everybody heads to phi phi.
 But its natural beauty is too good that you should not miss it too in spite of it being crowded.
 There are two places, phi phi don which is what people called phi phi and the other is phi phi leh which you can take a boat trip to as it is inhabited.
 It is quiet weird to see how such a small island like phi phi has been occupied to the brim and people walking up and down the narrow cobbled streets.
 No vehicles on the island, just the taxi boats and ferries that come here.
 A 20 bhat fee is collected on arrival to keep the island clean.

-Things to do in Phi Phi: You can stay on long beach if you want to avoid the crowd, noise and party.
+Things to do in Phi Phi: You can stay on the long beach if you want to avoid the crowd, noise and party.
 A taxi boat for 100 bhat will take you from pier to long beach.
-There is also a small trek route about 30min from Tonsai pier however this is not to be done with luggage.
-To go into city you can use this, it has half paved path and half through small covered jungle.
+There is also a small trek route about 30min from Tonsai pier, however, this is not to be done with luggage.
+To go into the city you can use this, it has a half paved path and half through a small covered jungle.
 Long beach has very few resorts and restaurants.
 Around the Tonsai pier is where all the action is and you can find hostels too.
 There is also a hike to the Phi Phi view point.
-On the long beach is also a rock place called shark point which is famous for snorkeling to see, of course the name says that.
+On the long beach is also a rock place called shark point which is famous for snorkelling to see, of course, the name says that.
 The most popular thing to do here is to go on a full day boat tour around the island and to Phi Phi Leh.
 With huge cliffs rising out of the sea, it is a sight to see.
 Visit the famous Maya bay where the Beach movie was shot.
-It is a small stretch of beach with lot of people.
-The Maya bay has good snorkeling spots.
-Bamboo island is also known for snorkeling and clear waters.
+It is a small stretch of beach with a lot of people.
+The Maya bay has good snorkelling spots.
+Bamboo island is also known for snorkelling and clear waters.
 Phi Phi and the islands around it are the places to look for clear blue water.